Neoteroi/BlackSheep-Docs/docs/about.md

 # About BlackSheep

-BlackSheep is a web framework for Python asyncio designed to facilitate the implementation of stateless APIs and general purpose web applications.
+BlackSheep is a web framework for Python asyncio designed to facilitate the implementation of stateless APIs and general-purpose web applications.
 It is inspired by [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-5.0);
 it recreates several features from both these web frameworks.
-The concept of automatic binding of request parameters by request handler's signature and dependency injection of required services (as it happens in ASP.NET Core) is what makes BlackSheep unique today, in the context of Python web frameworks.
+The concept of automatic binding of request parameters by the request handler's signature and dependency injection of required services (as it happens in ASP.NET Core) is what makes BlackSheep unique today, in the context of Python web frameworks.

-The project, as several other web frameworks for Python, is the fruit of the creative ferment around Yury Selivanov’s work, and the article [uvloop: Blazing fast Python networking](https://magic.io/blog/uvloop-blazing-fast-python-networking/) from
+The project, like several other web frameworks for Python, is the fruit of the creative ferment around Yury Selivanov’s work, and the article [uvloop: Blazing fast Python networking](https://magic.io/blog/uvloop-blazing-fast-python-networking/) from